Tomato6966/erela.js/README.md

 # erela.js - Updated & Improved by Tomato6966

+Check out the [slimmed](https://github.com/Tomato6966/erela.js/tree/slim) Version, which is lavalink-v4 only and allows you to save up to 25% of memory usage than with the normal feature rich erela.js version (however you loose some properties...)

 An up to date Lavalink Wrapper, which makes it easy to use Lavalink within your Discord Bot!
 - Works in Typescript, CommonJS and ModuleJS
 - Made for discord.js, but works in [discordeno (example)](#discordeno), eris, oceanic and many other libraries too!